Cinimajig/script-collection/README.md

 # script-collection
 Collection from scripts for various purposes.
-Use at your onw risk
+Use at your own risk